ValYouW/tflite-win-c/README.md

 1. During runtime, the app will need to load opencv dll, make sure to have opencv `build\x64\vc15\bin` dir in the path.

 ## tflite-dist
 The project need TensorFlow Lite headers, C lib and C dll, either [download them from here](https://github.com/ValYouW/tflite-dist/releases) or build it yourself.
-Eventually there should be a "dist" folder with the following:
+Eventually there should be a "tflite-dist" as follow:
 ```
 +- tflite-dist
 +---+ include